 The Spanish Moss Trail is officially one of my favorite segments of the East Coast Greenway.
 At one point it travels through an old brick factory building, renovated into what seems to be space for community events with lights and electricity.

 What I think I loved most about today’s ride — besides some tailwinds and only 59 miles and pretty greenways — is that it was truly coastal.
 We crossed rivers and creeks and marshes, all of them flowing to the ocean a few miles away.
 The cool breeze carried a salt air smell that means summer to me, happy days.
 We could have been on Cape Cod or Martha’s Vineyard or the coast of North Carolina — the smell is the same, and it’s magic.

 We sat on the porch of a coffee shop in downtown Beaufort early this evening, drinking in the breeze along with some decaf.
 Talking to Bob on the phone, I told him that I’ve got to work to savor these days, these moments, because they are flying by.
 In four more days we’ll be in North Carolina already.
 It’s the trip of a lifetime, truly, so I don’t want it to go so quickly!
 I have the privilege of doing one of my favorite things for two months, seeing beautiful places and meeting new people, and losing awareness of what day of the week it is.

-We took a rest stop today on the front steps of a Montessori school about eight miles from Beaufort.
-It was a hot early afternoon and the morning porch offered shade and a place to sit.
-Soon the school’s director came out to talk with us, then offered us bathrooms, water, and ice inside.
+We took a rest stop earlier on the front steps of a Montessori school about eight miles from Beaufort.
+It was hot and the porch offered shade and a place to sit.
+Soon the school’s director came out to talk with us, then offered bathrooms, water, and ice inside.
 When icy water is one of the most exquisite things you can imagine, life is good.